makovanilya/VGPR/README.md

 > Spec version: `VGPR v1.0`

 What publishers do when ending support for their games may vary vastly, ranging from honoring the purchases to not even letting players keep the game in their digital libraries.
-This rating system serves to make that range clear and instantly understood.
+This rating system serves to make that range clear and instantly understood to the customers.

 ## The Scale